Updated February 2018

 * All Discontinued Section 1 products

-Mary Kay will send you a list of the specific products you are eligible to return, and the value of each product.
-Do not return any products not on the list, as you will not receive credit for them and Mary Kay will not send them back to you.
+Be sure to follow Mary Kay’s list of specific products you are eligible to return.
+Do not return anything that isn’t on the list, as you will not receive credit for them and Mary Kay will not send them back to you.

 How to complete your return:

 - All items must be in “original and unused” condition.
 You do NOT need to have boxes to return the items, nor do you need to peel off any labels that you may have put on the products.

 - Do the math for them.
 The Repurchase Department is known for doing “Mary Kay Math” and not always getting it right.
 Add up your retail and wholesale returned.

 - Multiply the retail by your sales tax rate to determine the amount of sales tax that will be refunded to you.

 - Multiply your eligible wholesale by 90%.
 This is the amount you can expect to receive back.